datacarpentry/sql-socialsci/_episodes/09-Joins.md

 |Full outer join	| All rows from both tables are returned, with NULLs where there are no matches|
 |Cross join	| Each row in the first table will be matched with every row in the second table.
 It is possible to imagine situations where this is required but in most cases it is a mistake and un-intended. |

 In SQLite only the `Inner join`, the `Left Outer join` and the `Cross join` are supported.
 You can create a `Right outer join` by swapping the tables in the `From` and `Join` clauses.
 A `Full outer join` is the combination of the Left outer and Right outer joins.

 ## Using different join types in analysing your data

 In many cases the data you have in your tables may have come from disperate sources, in that they do not form part of a planned relational database.
-It has been your decision to bring (join) the data in the tables.
+It has been your decision to bring together (join) the data in the tables.

-In order to do this at all you must be confident that the tables of data do have a common set of values that you can join on.
+In order to do this at all you must be confident about is that the tables of data do have a common set of values that you can join on.

 Assuming you do have a common column to join on, you can use an `Inner join` to combine the data.

-However it will also be important for you to establish rows in both of the tables for which there is no mtching row in the other table.
+However it will also be important for you to establish rows in both of the tables for which there is no matching row in the other table.

 * You may expect some to be missing
 * You may not care that some are missing
 * You may need to explain why some are missing

-To do this you will need to use the `Full outer join` or in the case of SQLite a `Left outer join` run twice using both tables in the `From` and `Join` clauses.
+To do this you will want to use a `Full outer join` or in the case of SQLite a `Left outer join` run twice using both tables in the `From` and `Join` clauses.

 To illustrate the different join types we will use two small example tables